 Perform the final rolling using a smooth drum roller.
 Do not use vibration during the final rolling.

 The Contractor may either shape and fine grade the chemically stabilized subgrade before the curing period, or shape the subgrade before the curing period and fine grade after the curing period.
 If fine grading before the curing period, fine grade the same day as mixing, compacting, and shaping.
-If fine grading after the curing period, shape the subgrade approximately 1 inch (25 mm) above the profile grade and typical sections.
+If fine grading after the curing period, shape the subgrade approximately 1 inch above the profile grade and typical sections.
 In either case, fine grade the subgrade to the profile grade and typical sections within the tolerances in 203.08.

 D. Curing.
 By the end of each day’s operation, cover the stabilized work area’s surface with curing coat for curing the chemically stabilized subgrade.
-Use a rate of 1 gallon per 30 square feet (1.36 liters per square meter) for emulsions.
+Use a rate of 1 gallon per 30 square feet for emulsions.

 Apply the curing coat before the surface dries.
 If the surface starts to dry out, indicated by turning white, or the curing coat is delayed, apply water for temporary curing until the curing coat can be applied.
 Do not apply the curing coat unless the curing coat can set up before it rains.
 When the application of curing coat must be delayed, keep the chemically stabilized subgrade wet by using water until the curing coat can be applied.